 Intel Graphics configuration: open Intel® Graphics Settings.
 You can find an icon to it on your system tray, or by right-clicking your desktop.
 You’d think you could find it by searching for “intel” on your Start Menu like suggested by their own documentation, but that didn’t work here.
 Go to “Display”, and under “Scaling”, you’ll see several options that are suspiciously similar and don’t seem to change anything on that stupid preview.
 Set scaling to “Maintain aspect ratio”.
 In theory you shouldn’t need to select “Override Application Settings” down below, but it might help too, so leave that on and click “Apply”.
 Beware, this setting changes on its own if you switch screens.
 Check back if necessary.

-Monitor setup: if you’re on a desktop computer, or a laptop hooked to an external monitor instead of your native device’s screen (like me), get in its settings panel and make sure your monitor’s aspect ratio is set to whatever keeps the original aspect ratio while filling the most of the screen, save and forget.
-This isn’t your OS setting, I mean press the hard buttons on your monitor and find its own hard settings.
+Monitor setup: if you’re on a desktop computer, or a laptop hooked to an external monitor instead of your native device’s screen (like me), open the monitor’s settings panel and make sure its aspect ratio is set to whatever keeps the original aspect ratio while filling the most of the screen, save and forget.
+This isn’t your OS setting, I mean, press the hard buttons on your monitor and find its own hardware settings.
 To be honest I never even seen a monitor screw this up on its own, but yes, mine was set to some bullshit configuration.
 The actual setting’s name will vary across brands and models, so you’ll have to look carefully.
 I just browsed over all options until I found one called Image Aspect Ratio.
 Be mindful that a power outage might change this setting on its own.

 The game itself: at the start screen or in-game, in System > PC options, set display mode to full screen instead of windowed or borderless.